 The Lincoln Memorial is an American national monument built to honor the 16th President of the United States, Abraham Lincoln, located on the western end of the National Mall across from the Washington Monument.

 With its grand historic landmarks, vast array of museums, iconic memorials and year-round cultural events, Washington, D.C. is a destination of monumental possibilities and compelling pursuits.
 The easily negotiated capital city is known for its incredible culinary scene, world-class performing arts and captivating urban parks.

 Situated beside the historic C&O Canal, in the heart of the posh historic neighborhood of Georgetown, Rosewood Washington, D.C. is the perfect place from which to explore the rich heritage and vibrant culture of D.C.
 The hotel is just one block from the many shops and restaurants located around Wisconsin Avenue and M Street and at Washington Harbour, and it is situated in close proximity to the Georgetown Waterfront Park, Kennedy Center, and Georgetown and George Washington Universities.
-Its prime location affords effortless access to all of the District’s highlights, including the National Mall, Smithsonian museums and the U.S. Capitol.
+Its prime location affords effortless access to many top points of interest in Washington, D.C., including the National Mall, Smithsonian museums and the U.S. Capitol.

 The most popular seasons to visit are fall, when the city welcomes the arrival of beautiful autumn colors, and spring when the weather is ideal and the National Cherry Blossom Festival is in full swing.